Fixed price broadband deals

 While many of the big broadband providers no longer offer fixed prices, there are still a small select few who do.

-It's possible then, that while annual price rises are a bone of contention, it may be a false economy to try and avoid them by choosing a fixed price broadband deal unless it's a good price anyway.
+It's possible then, that while annual price rises are a bone of contention, it could be a false economy to try and avoid them by choosing a fixed price broadband deal, unless it's a good price anyway.

-NOW Broadband may currently be the best option, as though they say prices may increase, they've set a strong precedence of allowing customers the option of switching away for a better deal if and when prices do increase.
+NOW Broadband may currently be the best option, as though they say prices may increase, they've set a strong precedence of allowing customers the option of switching away for a better deal if and when prices do go up.

 Compare broadband prices in your area, or read more about why broadband prices are going up.